enkidevs/curriculum/spreadsheets/intermediate/logical-functions-ii/ifna.md

 ---
 ## Content

-The `=IFNA()` function is used to evaluate a value and, if it is a [Name Error](https://www.enki.com/glossary/spreadsheets/name-error), it will return a different specified value.
+The `=IFNA()` function is used to evaluate a value and, if it is a [#N/A error](https://www.enki.com/glossary/spreadsheets/name-error), it will return a different specified value.

 The syntax is:
 ```plain-text